Promoting young artists since 1973

 Meet the Omega Ensemble

-Many of these artists have become Concertmasters of such orchestras as the Philadelphia Orchestra, the New York Philharmonic Orchestra, the Chicago symphony Orchestra and the Minnesota Orchestra.
-Several have become Principal Cellists of orchestras such as the Cleveland Symphony Orchestra, the Metropolitan Opera Orchestra, and the Seattle Symphony Orchestra.
-Others have become members of major string quartets including the Juilliard, Emerson and Orion String Quartets.
-Many have won major competitions around the world (see Alumni Page.)
+Many of these artists have become Concertmasters of such orchestras as the Philadelphia Orchestra, the New York Philharmonic, the Chicago Symphony and the Minnesota Orchestra.
+Several have become Principals of major orchestras such as the Cleveland Orchestra, the Metropolitan Opera Orchestra, and the Seattle Symphony.
+Others have become members of renowned string quartets including the Juilliard, Emerson and Orion String Quartets, while many have won major competitions around the world (see Alumni Page).

 "It doesn't get any better than this."